14wual/PyhtonControlCenter/README.md

+The SCRIPT is currently in testing, if you have any type of error, let me know, thank you very much.

+Possible Errors: bluetooth modules, wifi, bad installation

 # PyhtonControlCenter
 Python Control Center is a control center for linux terminal designed for "bspwm" environments where we don't find the classic xorg or gnome cc as in common graphical environments.